Fore the Macs: Playing it Forward Golf Outing 2019

 The Caring Heart Award was created in celebration of the spirited life of Caroline Griffin, a member of the Mother McAuley Class of 2012.
 Caroline grew up in the Beverly community where she attended St. Barnabas.
 She was an avid golfer, and was part of both the Mother McAuley and St. Ambrose University golf teams.
 She always played with great zest and happiness for the Mighty Macs and Fighting Bees!
 She also was a heart transplant recipient who never let her congenital heart condition get in the way of enjoying life.
 While a sophomore at St. Ambrose, Caroline passed away as a result of ongoing heart issues.
 She is remembered for her courage and perseverance in the face of hardship, and for bringing light to all around her.

-Live Like John Service & Leadership Institute
+2018 - Live Like John Service and Leadership Institute

-Brian & Amy O'Connell Bonner '89
+2017 - Brian and Amy O'Connell Bonner '89

 With proceeds from the 2018 Fore the Macs: Playing it Forward Golf Outing, the alumnae office awarded $1,000 Tradition of Excellence Scholarships to 57 members of the Class of 2023.
 Your assistance helps make the dream of a Mother McAuley education a reality for many families.
 Thank you for continuing to support the mission of Mother McAuley and all that our history and heritage commands so we remain an exceptional center of learning for young women across Chicagoland.